hodlwarden/jito-shredstream-pumpfun-sniper/README.md

-# 🚀🚀🚀 Jito Shredstream Sniper(Pumpfun, Raydium, Pumpswap) 🚀🚀🚀
+# 🚀🚀🚀 Jito Shredstream Pumpfun Sniper 🚀🚀🚀

 This project is a sniping bot built on top of the open-source Jito Shredstream Client.
 It leverages Jito Shredstream as a real-time data source to identify and snipe profitable trading opportunities on Solana by analyzing low-tip transactions and executing automated swaps.